daesorin/dotfiles/README.md

 - Tmux with sane defaults and theming
 - Lightweight, scriptable status bars and notifications

 No installers.
 No magic bootstrap scripts.
-No assumptions about your distro beyond “it’s Linux and you know what you’re doing.”
+You are using Arch Linux and you know what you’re doing.

 ---